LikeGeil/MacOS/README.md

-## MacOS for OpenComputers has released!
+## SoftOS for OpenComputers!

 Hello again, dear friend.
 Thank you for being with us and supporting our ideas throughout the long development cycle.
-MacOS has finally reached the release stage: now it is a completely independent operating system with its own lightweight API.
+SoftOS has finally reached the release stage: now it is a completely independent operating system with its own lightweight API.
 Here's a short features list:

 -   Multitasking
 -   Double buffered graphical user interface